 Originally from Barranquilla, Colombia, and raised in Manhattan, Henry now lives between New York City and his Vermont farm with his wife Tata and their three young children.
 Henry has spent the last 12 years rescuing homeless animals in Florida and Vermont and now has a large animal family including 10 dogs, many of whom are rescues, as well as cats, horses, sheep and cattle.

 Amanda Hearst is the founder and chair of Friends of Finn.
-She is also a market editor at Marie Claire magazine and a blogger for the magazine’s website, where she writes about sustainable fashion and design.
+She is a special projects editor for Town & Country magazine, where she writes about sustainable fashion and travel.

 Amanda also sits on the executive board of Riverkeeper, an environmental organization dedicated to protecting the bodies of water around New York City, and has been named one of "20 Under 40" philanthropists by the New York Observer.
 She currently resides in Manhattan with her pup, Finnegan.